fbk-most/civic-digital-twins/docs/design/dd-000-engine.md

 of transforming a DAG into an actionable sequence of operations for producing a value.
 However, we generally split the whole DAG into subgraphs (called trees) to isolate the computation required to produce each output node.
-In turn, this makes the DAG easier to understand and separates the computation required by each output neatly.
+This makes the DAG easier to understand by separating the computation required by each output neatly.

 ## frontend/forest.py: Tree Partitioning